 - Titles II and III of the Americans with Disabilities Act

 - Individuals with Disabilities Education Act (IDEA)

-Do federal civil rights laws cover harassment of LGBT youth?
+Do federal civil rights laws cover harassment of LGBTQI+ youth?

 What are a school's obligations regarding harassment based on protected classes?

 Anyone can report harassing conduct to a school.
 When a school receives a complaint they must take certain steps to investigate and resolve the situation.